History of Skip Bayless in Timeline

 July 2001: Leaves Chicago Tribune

-2001: Appears on Jim Rome's Show
+2001: Appears on Jim Rome's show on Fox Sports Net

-In 2001, Bayless appeared regularly on Jim Rome's show on Fox Sports Net, "The Last Word."
+In 2001, Skip Bayless appeared regularly on Jim Rome's show on Fox Sports Net, The Last Word.
+He also made frequent appearances on Fox's The Best Damn Sports Show Period during the same period.

 2001: Guest Host of The Jim Rome Show

-2003: Becomes a Fixture on Rome is Burning
+2003: Becomes a fixture on Rome is Burning

-2004: Hired by ESPN Full-Time
+2004: Full-Time Hire by ESPN

-2006: Cameo in Rocky Balboa
+2006: Cameo Role in Rocky Balboa

 May 2007: Cold Pizza Rebranded as First Take

-In May 2007, "Cold Pizza" was rebranded as "First Take", and production moved to Bristol, Connecticut.
+In May 2007, the show Cold Pizza, where Skip Bayless was a debater, was rebranded as First Take, and production was moved to the network's headquarters in Bristol, Connecticut.
 Around this time, Bayless stopped writing for ESPN.com.

-2008: Selected to Oklahoma City Wall of Fame
+2008: Oklahoma City Wall of Fame Selection

-In 2008, Bayless was selected to the Oklahoma City Wall of Fame, recognizing outstanding alumni of Oklahoma City Public Schools.
+In 2008, Skip Bayless was selected to the Oklahoma City Wall of Fame, recognizing outstanding alumni of Oklahoma City Public Schools.

-In 2009, Bayless was inducted as one of the five members of the inaugural class of the Vanderbilt Student Media Hall of Fame.
+In 2009, Skip Bayless was inducted as one of the five members of the inaugural class of the Vanderbilt Student Media Hall of Fame.

 2010: Appearance in Pony Excess

-In 2010, Bayless appeared in the ESPN 30 for 30 film, "Pony Excess", about the Southern Methodist University football scandal.
+In 2010, Skip Bayless appeared in the ESPN 30 for 30 film, Pony Excess, about the Southern Methodist University football scandal.
+Bayless covered the Mustangs while writing for both The Dallas Morning News and the Dallas Times Herald.

 2011: Appearance in Herschel